dd86k/aliceserver/README.md

 Don't expect it to replace GDB or LLDB any time soon.

 Why?
-- lldb-mi is no longer available as a prebuilt binary after LLDB 9.0.1.
+- lldb-mi is generally no longer available as a prebuilt binary after LLDB 9.0.1.
-- lldb and variants (including lldb-vscode) all require the Python runtime.
+- lldb and variants (including lldb-vscode/lldb-dap) all require the Python runtime.
 - gdb-mi is fine, but GDC is generally unavailable for Windows.
 - gdb-dap is written in Python and thus requires it.
 - Mago, and mago-mi, are only available for Windows on x86/AMD64 platforms.
-- All current solution implement one protocol per binary, leaving some implementation features unavailable.
+- All transport options in one package.
 - Aliceserver provides future directions for features in Alicedbg.

 Uses:
 - Integrating your favorite text or code editor that implements a debugger UI.
 - Automated debugging integration testing.
+- Reusable high-level integration of Alicedbg.

 Planned features:
+- Multi-session support using TCP sockets.
-- Multi-session support.
+- Multi-session support using UNIX sockets and Windows NamedPipes.
 - Multi-session settings (unique session only, new session per connection).
-- Support for UNIX sockets and Windows NamedPipes.

 # Implementation Details